 Education

-One of our key aims as a charity is to inspire learning and conservation through improving the knowledge and understanding of hedgehogs through talks, workshops and online engagement.
+One of our key aims as a charity is to inspire learning and support hedgehog conservation through talks, workshops, and online engagement.

-If you would like to request a talk please click here and we will get back to you with more information.
-The vast majority of our talks are delivered remotely from the rescue via Teams or Zoom.
-This allows us to reach groups, schools and people all over the UK and gives you a behind the scenes look at the rescue.
+If you would like to request a talk, please click here and we will get back to you with more information.
+Most talks are delivered remotely via Teams or Zoom, allowing us to reach schools, groups, and communities across the UK and offer a behind‑the‑scenes look at the rescue.

 It takes a lot to hand raise a hoglet.